isha-mistry/vibekit-zkp/typescript/examples/multisig-trade-agent/README.md

 ### Multisig Management
 ```
 "Initialize multisig with 2 confirmations required"
-"Deposit 0.1 ETH to the multisig"
+"Submit a transaction to the multisig"
 "Confirm transaction 0"
 "Execute transaction 1"
-"Get multisig owners"
-"How many transactions are in the multisig?"
+"Check if I am an owner of the multisig"
 ```

 ### Transaction Flow